logichub/brande-help-center/section-3-creating-content/choose-project-templates.md

 **Tip 1: Template choice determines format, not quality** Picking Website Copy vs. LinkedIn Post doesn't guarantee better content—it ensures the *format* is right for your channel.
 A LinkedIn Post template will never output a website page, regardless of quality.

-**Tip 2: Use Ask BRAND-E if uncertain**
+**Tip 2: Use Ask Brande.ai if uncertain**
-If you're unsure which template fits your content goal, start with Ask BRAND-E. It's faster than browsing all categories.
+If you're unsure which template fits your content goal, start with Ask Brande.ai.
+It's faster than browsing all categories.

 **Tip 3: One project per template execution**
 Create one project per template per output.
 If you want 3 LinkedIn posts on different topics, create 3 separate LinkedIn Post projects.
 Each project is a separate generation and revision cycle.